Costs

 Where it gets expensive

-Burial fees vary enormously by local authority.
+Burial fees vary enormously by local authority — the captured new-grave range alone runs £250–£2,424.
 Inner London boroughs charge several times more than rural cemeteries for an equivalent plot, and many urban cemeteries are nearing capacity, which has pushed prices up further.
-If location matters, it’s worth comparing two or three nearby cemeteries before settling on one.
+Most authorities also charge non-residents a sharply higher rate — typically two to four times the resident fee — so where the deceased lived matters.
+If location is flexible, it’s worth comparing two or three nearby cemeteries first.

 Headstones, memorial inscriptions, and grave maintenance are all additional and are not on the funeral director’s Standardised Price List.